rosie13/RapidFrames/README.md

 PHP5.3+

 ##Installation
-Make sure you have to point your vhosts to RapidFrames/Public
+Vhosts should point to RapidFrames/Public